Are you looking to save money vaping? If so, it’s worth knowing that shortfills are a comparatively cheap way to buy custom vape juice.

 What are shortfills?

-Shortfills (or “Shake ‘n’ Vapes) are vape juice mixing liquids which contain only base liquid and flavouring.
+Shortfills (or “Shake ‘n’ Vapes) are mixing liquids containing only base liquid and flavouring.
 Shortfills come in oversized mixing bottles and do not contain nicotine.
-Instead, users add their own nicotine to the shortfill flavour base to create their own easy-to-mix custom-strength, flavoured vape juice.
+Instead, users add their own nicotine to the base liquid to create their own custom-strength, flavoured vape juice.

 Monthly UK cost of vaping without shortfills

 On average in the UK we pay around £4 for every 10 ml bottle of branded, flavoured premixed vape juice we buy.

 At this price, getting through one 10 ml bottle of vape juice per day costs UK vapers roughly £120 per month.
 That’s £1,460 over the course of a year (3.65 litres of e-liquid in total).